momentohq/public-dev-docs/docs/introduction/what-is-serverless-caching.md

 ---
 sidebar_position: 2
-sidebar_label: Caching with Serverless
+sidebar_label: What is Serverless Caching?
-title: Caching with Serverless
+title: What is Serverless Caching?
+description: Learn what serverless is in terms of caching and what Momento Serverless Cache can be your simple, fast cache for your apps.
 ---

-# Caching with Serverless
+# What is Serverless Caching?

 Serverless is one of the hottest trends in software development, and we're seeing an explosion in "serverless-friendly" services.